k-lk324/GitHashingExercise/README.md

 ## Description

-I have developed a Bash script that takes a 4-digit integer as input, generates a hash of the input using a hashing algorithm, and saves the output in a file named `hash_output.txt`.
+I have developed a Bash script that takes a 4-digit integer as input, generates a hash of the input using the sha256 hashing algorithm, and saves the output in a file named `hash_output.txt`.

 ## Usage